 Bottom Line

-The current offers on the Chase Ink Cash and Ink Unlimited credit cards allow you to earn $900 cashback (or 90,000 Chase Ultimate Rewards points) for a limited time.
-That matches the biggest offers we've ever seen on either card.
+The current offers on the Chase Ink Cash and Ink Unlimited credit cards allow you to earn up to $750 cashback (or 75,000 Chase Ultimate Rewards points).

 If you are eligible to open a small business card (and trust us, you might be eligible without knowing it), either card is a fantastic offer and worth your attention right now.